sablier-labs/lockup/README.md

 _sum of withdrawn amounts ≤ sum of deposits_

 _sum of stream balances normilized to asset decimals ≤ asset.balanceOf(SablierV2OpenEnded)_

-## Issues:

-#### Precision

-- Amount per second precision for tokens with fewer decimals: If one wants to stream 10 USDC per day, the `amountPerSecond` should be 0.00011574074074074.., but with USDC having 6 decimals, it would be 0.000115, resulting in 9.936000 at the end of the day.
-(0.064000 loss at the end of the day)
-  - The solution approach: Normalize to 18 decimals for all stored amounts, i.e., `stream.amountPerSecond` and `stream.balance`.
-Although this does not completely fix the issue, it minimizes it as much as possible.
-For the example from above, at the end of the day the result would be 9.999999999999936000 (0.0000000000000064000 loss at the end of the day).
-Currently, I don't think it's possible to address this precision problem entirely, given the nature of open-endedness(no explicit duration of the stream).

 ## Questions: